<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Here’s the summarised version:

-- Gather your meter reading and personal information
+• Gather your meter reading and personal information

-- Contact your electricity supplier and let them know you’ve moved in.
+• Contact your electricity supplier and let them know you’ve moved in.
 You have to supply the move-in date to avoid being overcharged.

-- Arrange a new tariff with this existing supplier or switch to a new one.
+• Arrange a new tariff with this existing supplier or switch to a new one.

-- You'll be on deemed rates until you switch to this new plan.
+• You'll be on deemed rates until you switch to this new plan.
 Try to arrange a new deal quickly so you’re not paying more than you need to.

 Option A: The DIY switch

-Visit an accredited energy comparison website and input your postcode to review potential tariffs.
-Look for the Ofgem Confidence Code logo on the site to make sure the website follows the energy regulator’s code of practice.
-You can usually switch without worrying about a delay or a long switching process – the new supplier will contact your existing one and make the switch for you.
+Visit an accredited energy comparison website and enter your postcode to look at available tariffs.
+You can usually switch pretty quickly and easily, 'cause the new supplier will contact your existing one and make the switch for you.

 Tenants: Check your tenancy agreement to see if your landlord lists a preferred supplier.
 If your landlord bundles bills into your rental payment, then they get to choose this supplier.
 If you pay your energy bills directly, you’re free to make your own choice.